suhenady/love-decour/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Updated for Love DeCour event planning, design and decor business based in Atlanta, Georgia: https://silver-alpaca-375227.netlify.app/
+This theme has been updated for Love DeCour's event planning, design and decor business based in Atlanta, Georgia: https://silver-alpaca-375227.netlify.app/

 So I've had the wireframe for this particular design kicking around for some time, but with all